dida-do/eurocropsml/docs/api.rst

         package(eurocropsml) --> subpackage1(eurocropsml.acquisition) & subpackage2(eurocropsml.dataset)

-The API reference gives an overview over all public modules, classes, and functions within in the $\texttt{eurocropsml}$ package.
+The API reference gives an overview over all public modules, classes, and functions within in the `eurocropsml` package.
 It is organized as two main sub-packages:
 The first focuses on acquiring the raw data.
 The second is used for building ready-to-use machine learning datasets from the obtained raw data.